 Yes No Notes Does the decision or policy impact disproportionately on Click or tap here to enter gender and does the policy resolve this?
 (This can include \boxtimes text. pregnancy/maternity and marriage/civil partnerships?)
 Does the decision or policy impact disproportionately on \mathbf{X} Click or tap here to enter different age groups? text.
-Does the decision or policy impact disproportionately on \boxtimes Click or tap here to enter people from different ethnic groups? text.
+Does the decision or policy impact disproportionately on Click or tap here to enter people from different ethnic groups? text.
 Does the decision or policy impact disproportionately on \boxtimes Click or tap here to enter people with a disability or disabilities? text.
-Does the decision or policy impact disproportionately on es the decision or policy impact disproportionately on Click or tap here to enter people from different religions, faiths, or beliefs?
-X text.
-Does the decision or policy impact disproportionately on \boxtimes Click or tap here to enter people from different sexual orientations? text.
-Does the decision or policy impact disproportionately on X Click or tap here to enter transgendered people? text.
+Does the decision or policy impact disproportionately on Click or tap here to enter people from different religions, faiths, or beliefs? text.
+Does the decision or policy impact disproportionately on \boxtimes Click or tap here to enter people from different sexual orientations? Δ text.
+Does the decision or policy impact disproportionately on Click or tap here to enter transgendered people? text.